Viagra, commonly known as the ‘little blue pill,’ is a well-known brand-name medication.

 How much Viagra should I take for fun?

 The recreational use of Viagra is not advisable.
 You should only take Viagra if you have Erectile Dysfunction in doses prescribed by your doctor.
-The typical starting dose of Viagra is 50 mg.
+The starting dose of Viagra is 50 mg.

 How much Viagra should I take the first time?